 Moving to the United States, for any child, is a cultural shift, and "I think he struggled with that," the principal said.

 Echeverri went to school with Gonzalez at Cathedral their freshman year, before he returned to Juarez to attend school there, the principal said.

 The shooting happened at 4:22 p.m.
-Saturday at a car dealership, where the teens were looking at cars, according to Sandoval.
+Saturday at a car dealership, where the teens were looking at cars, said Arturo Sandoval, spokesman for the Chihuahua state attorney general's office.
 Police recovered at least 18 bullet casings at the scene from an AK-47, an automatic weapon commonly used by drug traffickers in the city.

 Virginia Staab, a spokeswoman for the U.S. State Department, said Monday that U.S. authorities are actively looking into the incident and had not yet confirmed the citizenship of any of the victims.

 Even though the killings happened in Juarez, they re-open wounds for the students and the community of El Paso, Nick Gonzalez, the principal, said.
 Seemingly everyone knows someone who has been killed, extorted, kidnapped or robbed, he said.